stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ### IdentityServices in a Nushell

-Instances of `IdentityServices` are responsible for:
+Instances of HPCloud::Services::IdentityServices are responsible for:

 - Authentication
 - Accessing the service catalog